 Homes not selected for the first phase of the Pilot will receive information on other energy programs that may be able to help them begin to save money and energy.

-A full analysis of the Pilot’s impact is expected in the Spring of 2017.
 To view the Interim Report, click here.

 Year-1 of the EnergyFit Pilot is supported by the New York City Council.